melfree/cycle2/README.md

 Uploads (photos) are purchased one at a time (i.e., there is no cart).

+There are currently 4 API endpoints, which respond to the typical RESTful actions: Uploads, Favorites, and Purchases, which respond like:

+Show all uploads: `localhost:3000/home.json`

+Show current users uploads: `localhost:3000/uploads.json`

+Add upload: `localhost:3000/uploads.json`

+``

 *__Note__: The starter code for this project was taken from an open source example.
 The original README text from that example is preserved below.*

-*__Note 2__: The starter code included a Blog Entries table.
-We probably won't use Blog Entries and its resources, but is left in as a reference for development.*

 ---

----

-Welcome to the Part Two of Rails and Ionic Make Love, by Dovetail Digital.

-You can view the original blog post here: http://www.dovetaildigital.io/blog/2015/8/26/rails-and-ionic-make-love-part-two
+You can view the original starter blog post here: http://www.dovetaildigital.io/blog/2015/8/26/rails-and-ionic-make-love-part-two

-Feel like a chat?
-We're kicking rocks over at @dovetaildigital, and would love to hear from you.